betloreilly/opensearch/opensearch_workshop_final.md

 ### The Problem: One Machine Isn't Enough

 Let's say you're running an e-commerce site.
-You start with 100,000 products in one OpenSearch index on one server.
+You start with 100,000 products in one OpenSearch index on one node.
 Works great.

 A year later: 5 million products, 20 GB of data, thousands of queries per second.
-Your single server is struggling.
+Your single node is struggling.
 You need to spread the load.

 That's where sharding comes in.

 ### What Are Shards?

 A **shard** is a slice of your index.
-Instead of one giant index on one server, you split it into smaller pieces across multiple servers.
+Instead of one giant index on one node, you split it into smaller pieces across multiple nodes.

 ![An index is split into shards](shard.png)
 *Figure: An index split into shards (Source: OpenSearch Documentation)*